thass0/spray/README.md

 |                 | `<address>`     | Delete a breakpoint on the address.           |
 | `continue`, `c` |                 | Continue execution until the next breakpoint. |

+It's possible that the location passed to `break`, `delete`, `print`, or `set` is both a valid function name and a valid hexadecimal address.
+For example, `add` could refer to a function called `add` and the number `0xadd`.
+In such a case, the default is to interpret the location as a function name.
+Use the prefix `0x` to explicitly specify an address.

 ### Stepping

 | Command          | Description                                         |